 The Advanced Diploma of Yoga Teaching is also a pathway towards complimentary medicine VET courses such as the Advanced Diploma of Ayurveda.
 As a graduate of Yoga, you can further your studies in the field of yoga together with ayurvedic medicine and therefore be better equipped to offer an extensive range of services to your clients whilst running your own business.

 Why do we say this is the best yoga teacher training in the world?

-Like no other school in the world, the Health Institute Australia offers the most in-depth 600-hour, 1200-hour and 1800-hour hatha yoga teacher training courses.
+Like no other school in the world, the Health Institute Australasia offers the most in-depth 600-hour, 1200-hour and 1800-hour hatha yoga teacher training courses.